Birmingham 2022: No room for player of the year in Silver Ferns squad

 Shooters Te Paea Selby-Rickit and Bailey Mes got the call up after impressive ANZ Premiership seasons.

 "We need shooters that have volume or could put the shot up.
-Yes there's still questions marks over the accuracy and I'm very aware of that but we can move the accuracy but definitely volume is important to us so hence the four shooters that we have who are high volume shooters."
+Yes there are still question marks over the accuracy and I'm very aware of that but we can move the accuracy but definitely, volume is important to us so hence the four shooters that we have who are high volume shooters."

 Former captain Ameliaranne Ekenasio, who has been racing against time to regain her fitness after having her second child, while not named in the 12 is down as a reserve.